cloudify-cosmo/docs.getcloudify.org/content/working_with/console/widgets/blueprints.md

 * `Show Composer options` - This options enables to show {{< param cfy_composer_name >}} options in menu and in the blueprints list.
 Default: false
 * `Marketplace tabs` - Allow to edit tabs in Marketplace modal.
 * `Marketplace display style` - Defines how the Blueprints Marketplace should be displayed.
 Can be either Catalog or Table.
 Default: Table
-* `List of fields to show in the marketplace table` - Allow to change visible columns in the marketplace only in table mode.
+* `List of fields to show in the marketplace table` - Allow to change the list of visible columns in the Blueprint Marketplace.
+Works only when Marketplace display style is set to Table.
+Default: Name, Description.